telerik/maui-docs/installation/nuget/nuget-keys.md

 ## Troubleshooting

-See the [NuGet Troubleshooting]({%slug troubleshooting-nuget-feed%}) article for tips about common pitfalls when working with the Telerik NuGet feed.
+See the [Troubleshooting]({%slug nuget-troubleshooting%}) article for tips about common pitfalls when working with the Telerik NuGet feed.

 ## Additional Resources

-If you just start using the Telerik NuGet server in your CI or inter-department workflows, check the two blog posts below.
+If you start using the Telerik NuGet server in your CI or inter-department workflows, check the two blog posts below.
 You will learn about the various use cases and find practical implementation details.

 * [Azure DevOps and Telerik NuGet Packages](https://www.telerik.com/blogs/azure-devops-and-telerik-nuget-packages)